How To Make Friends When You Have No Friends

 It helps to know how to do things alone

 If you don't have any friends right now, that means that if you go to an event or sign up for a class or team, you'll have to go alone.
-That's tougher than showing up with a friend, but it's something you can get used to.
+That's tougher than showing up with a buddy, but it's something you can get used to.
 With ongoing classes and teams you'll know some other people after the first few times and you'll no longer feel like you're arriving solo to a room full of strangers.
 You may want to check out this article:

 That said, some ways of meeting people alone are easier than others.
 If one is currently outside of your comfort zone, then stick with what you can do for now.
 There's no law that says you have to be super-outgoing or be able to befriend people in every situation.
 For example, if you're not the type to stroll into a pub and start conversations with strangers, don't feel you should be able to do that.
 Maybe try joining a team or volunteering somewhere so you can get know everyone gradually.
 Or you could go to an event with built-in ways to talk to people, like a board game cafe's drop-in games night.